Ventures/haproxy-confd/README.md

 ## Features

 * HAProxy 1.5.x backed by Confd 0.10.0
-  * ConfD from jnummelin/confd fork for time being since that supports dynamic backend DNS discovery and has pre-build package for Alpine Linux
+  * ConfD from jnummelin/confd fork for time being since that has pre-build package for Alpine Linux
 * Uses zero-downtime reconfiguration (e.g - instead of harpy reload, which will drop all connections, will gradually transfer new connections to the new config)
 * Added validation for existence of keys in backing kv store, to prevent failures
 * Supports certificates from etcd as well